 Effective core training tackles all of the muscular structure in the abdomen, exercising your abs, back, hips and pelvic muscles.

 Good core exercises depend on exercising mindfully – that means concentrating on engaging the right muscles, ensuring you position yourself correctly, and incorporating your breath with the exercises.

 Exercising harder doesn’t mean exercising better!
 Listening to your body cues is the smart plan… do as much or as little as your body is ready for.
 Sometimes the subtlest exercise is the most effective.

 Finding the right muscles may be as simple as drawing your belly button back towards your spine as you exhale, while lifting the pelvic floor.
 Relax as you inhale into the ribs, then repeat, emptying your lungs with a long exhale as you contract your muscles again.
 Resist squeezing your butt or raising your shoulders, don’t tuck your tailbone under… this really can feel like an exquisitely intricate exercise at first, but also one of the best things you can do for your core (especially if it has been compromised by pregnancy and birth).

 MUTU core training

-MUTU System programs teach core workouts that mix it up a bit to make sure every muscle in the mid-section is strengthened.
+The MUTU System program teaches core workouts that ensure every muscle in the mid-section is strengthened.
 They include squats, balancing postures, lunges – and resistance training that involves pushing, pulling, rotating and bending your body.
 All these movements need and work your core.

 But, more important, is teaching you how to incorporate core muscles into EVERY movement you make, without even thinking about it.
-So, every time you pick up your shopping bags, a child, or laundry, your core muscles work *automatically* to enable you to take the strain… with no gory side-effects!
-Being strong, active and functional.
+So, every time you pick up your shopping bags, a child, or laundry, your core muscles work *automatically* to enable you to take the strain… Strong, active and functional.